Estimation-product-quality-features/FeedAI/README.md

 ## About
 FeedAI consists of two packages:
-*  The package AImodels handles the deep learning models which were created for this application case.
-The package Framework contains the design of a webpage which lets you run different AI-models in near real time and visualize its outputs in a simple form.
+*  The package AI-models handles the deep learning models which were created for this application case.
+The models of FeedAI are created in Python2 and use the Tensorflow Object Detection API v1.12.0
-*  The framework of FeedAI was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Firebase running in a docker image to provide security and to help to build, run and deploy successfully the models in the webpage.
-The models of Feed AI are created in Python2 and use the Tensorflow Object Detection API v1.12.0
+*  The package Framework contains the design of a webpage which lets you run different AI-models in near real time and visualize and download its outputs in a simple form.
+The framework of FeedAI was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Firebase running in a docker image to provide security and to help to build, run and deploy successfully the models in the webpage.

 ## 🧰 Requirements